ashercurtis/datasets.io/README.md

 A repository for datasets used in my courses at Foster School of Business, University of Washington.
+This repo changes with the requirements of the courses I teach and should not be used as a source of data.
+The materials are restricted for academic and learning purposes and cannot be used in for-profit activites.